 Preheat the water before you add the jars.
 You want it just simmering.
 Add all the jars to the water.
 Make sure the water covers the tops of the jars.
 If it doesn’t, add a little more.

-Simmer/low boil these jars for 10 minutes.
-After 10 minutes, turn off the stove and let the water cool down slowly before you take the jars out.
-Once you remove the jars, put them on a cutting board or another heat resistant surface.
+Simmer/low boil these jars for 15 minutes.
+After 15 minutes, turn off the stove and let the water cool down slowly before you take the jars out.
+Once you remove the jars, put them on a cutting board or another heat-resistant surface.
 I use old flour sack rags to cover the counter so I can set them down and soak up the water that drips off.

 Do not touch the jars until they have sealed.
 You will know this by the “pop” they make and the lid will have an indent in it instead of being puffed out.
 Leave the jars alone for several hours.
 If some of the jars didn’t seal, either put them in the fridge and eat or you can replace the lid and try and re-bath them to get them to seal.

-Please check with your local extension office for any changes on times/temps/high altitude.
+Please check with your local extension office for any changes on times/temps/high altitude or check here.